Skip to main content

 Why the first installer hire is so high-stakes

-Window tint, ceramic, and PPF are all skilled trades where outcome quality is highly variable based on installer skill.
-A skilled installer completes a four-window auto tint in 90 minutes with a clean, bubble-free finish.
-An unskilled installer takes 3 hours, wastes 30% more film, and produces a finish the customer notices within a week.
-The economic gap between the two is enormous — 2x the labor cost, 30% more material cost, and a customer who tells their friends not to come back.
+Window tint, ceramic coating, and paint protection film (PPF) are skilled trades where outcome quality varies dramatically with installer skill.
+A strong installer turns out a clean, bubble-free four-window auto tint quickly and with minimal film waste.
+A weak installer takes far longer, burns through noticeably more material, and produces a finish the customer notices within a week.
+The gap between the two is enormous in practice — more labor hours per car, more wasted film, and a customer who tells their friends not to come back.
+Those are exactly the operational levers that show up later in a shop's economics, which is why this hire matters so much.

-The first installer hire is also where shop owners typically over-trust their instincts.
-Many owners (particularly first-time franchisees who came from outside the trade) hire based on personality and apparent enthusiasm.
-Personality matters, but it's a secondary signal.
-The primary signal is whether the candidate can produce a clean install under time pressure.
-There's only one way to test that.
+The first installer hire is also where owners tend to over-trust their instincts.
+Many owners — particularly first-time franchisees who came from outside the trade — hire on personality and apparent enthusiasm.
+Personality matters, but it is a secondary signal.
+The primary signal is whether the candidate can produce a clean install under time pressure, and there is only one reliable way to test that: watch them do it.

 Stage 1: The phone screen — fundamentals

-Run a 15-minute phone screen testing three things.
+Run a short phone screen that tests three things.
 First, does the candidate know the basics?
-Ask them to walk through how they prep a window before applying film — the answer should reference glass cleaning, removing debris from the edge, and slip-solution mixing.
-Vague or wrong answers are a clear filter.
-Second, what's their installation volume history?
-Someone who claims 2 years of experience should be able to estimate jobs per week and ticket sizes; people exaggerating their experience usually can't.
+Ask them to walk through how they prep a window before applying film — a good answer references glass cleaning, removing debris from the edge, and mixing the slip solution.
+Vague or wrong answers are a clean filter.
+Second, what is their installation volume history?
+Someone who claims real experience should be able to estimate jobs per week and typical ticket types; people exaggerating usually cannot.

 Third, why are they leaving their current shop?
 The answer matters less than how they answer.
-Candidates who blame everyone but themselves for problems at their previous shop typically import those same problems.
-Candidates who acknowledge a mistake or growth area are usually higher quality.
-This is a soft signal but a reliable one.
+Candidates who blame everyone but themselves for problems at their previous shop tend to import those same problems.
+Candidates who can name a mistake or a growth area are usually higher quality.
+It is a soft signal, but a reliable one.

 Stage 2: The paid practical install

-If the phone screen goes well, invite the candidate in for a paid 2-hour practical install on a staff vehicle.
-Pay them $100–$200 for the time regardless of outcome — this is hiring due diligence, not free labor.
-Provide them with standard tools and film and ask them to install one window.
+If the phone screen goes well, invite the candidate in for a short paid practical install on a staff vehicle.
+Pay them a fair rate for the time regardless of outcome — this is hiring due diligence, not free labor.
+Provide standard tools and film and ask them to install one window.
 Watch how they prep the glass, mix the slip solution, cut the pattern, apply the film, and squeegee out the moisture.

-Score four things during the install: prep thoroughness (was the glass actually clean before film application?), cutting accuracy (was the pattern cut to the right size and shape?), application technique (was the film positioned cleanly without obvious finger marks or trapped debris?), and finish quality (is the squeegee work clean or are there visible streaks and bubbles?).
+Score four things during the install: prep thoroughness (was the glass actually clean before the film went on?), cutting accuracy (was the pattern cut to the right size and shape?), application technique (was the film positioned cleanly, without obvious finger marks or trapped debris?), and finish quality (is the squeegee work clean, or are there visible streaks and bubbles?).
 A skilled installer scores well on all four.
-A weak candidate fails on at least two.
-Marginal candidates score okay on one or two and fail on others — usually the wrong hire.
+A weak candidate fails at least two.
+Marginal candidates score okay on one or two and fail the rest — usually the wrong hire.

-Hire candidates who passed the practical with a 90-day probationary period and explicit metrics.
-The standard Polar Tint flagship metrics: jobs completed per day (industry-standard is 4 per installer per 8-hour day for auto tint), film yield rate (industry-standard is <8% waste), customer return rate (no callbacks for visible defects in the first 30 days), and on-time start rate (95%+ of jobs starting within 15 minutes of the scheduled appointment).
-Review these weekly during the probationary period.
+Hire candidates who passed the practical into a defined probationary period with explicit, written metrics.
+The standard Polar Tint approach tracks four: jobs completed per day, film yield (how little material is wasted per job), customer return rate (no callbacks for visible defects in the early weeks), and on-time start rate (jobs beginning close to their scheduled appointment).
+Set the targets to a healthy shop standard, communicate them upfront, and review them weekly during probation.

 Compensation structure — align the incentives